Chinmai S Dbackend + systems + ai

 The stack I actually use

-What matters most Grounded answers, measurable APIs, reliable data paths, and product-ready AI behavior.
+What matters most Bounded backpressure, observable pipelines, measurable APIs, and grounded AI behavior.

 projects